 Parenting, Child Care and Development

-The programme group Parenting, Child Care and Development carries out general courses within the field of Education and Child Studies and specialized courses within the field of Child and Family Science, both in the bachelor's programme and in the master's programme.
+The programme group Parenting, Child Care and Development carries out general courses within the field of Education and Child Studies and specialised courses within the field of Child and Family Science, both in the bachelor's programme and in the master's programme.

-Specialized courses within the bachelor's programme are, among others:
+Specialised courses within the bachelor's programme are, among others:

 - Gezinspedagogiek (in Dutch),